September 25th

 Commentary:

-If one is courageous, chances are that he is proud of his valiance and recounting his valor every chance he gets!
+If one is courageous, chances are, he is proud of his valiance and recounts his valor every chance he gets to anyone who will listen!
 Humility in conjunction with heroism is a rare commodity.
-How often do we come across a Rāma or a Hanumān?
+How often do we come across a Rāma or a Hanumān?!

 Inculcate the right traits when blessed with opportunities and privileges.